Henry Bruce (Royal Navy officer, born 1792)

-Military career
+Early life

-Born the son of Sir Henry Hervey Aston Bruce, 1st Baronet, Bruce joined the Royal Navy in 1803.
+Born the second son of Sir Henry Hervey Aston Bruce, 1st Baronet and the former Letitia Barnard (a daughter of Rev. Dr. Henry Barnard and Mary Canning).
+His elder brother was Sir James Bruce, 2nd Baronet.
+His maternal uncle was Gen. Sir Andrew Barnard.

+Career

+Bruce joined the Royal Navy in 1803.
 He took part in the Battle of Trafalgar in 1805.
 He also took part in the War of 1812.
 He became Captain of HMS Britannia in 1823, of HMS Imogene in 1836, of HMS Agincourt in 1842 and of HMS Queen in 1847.

 In 1851 he was appointed Commodore of the West Africa Squadron.
 He negotiated and signed the Treaty Between Great Britain and Lagos of 1 January 1852.
+In 1852 he was promoted to rear-admiral.
 Then in 1854, as Commander-in-Chief, Pacific Station, he founded a military hospital at Esquimalt.
+He was promoted to vice-admiral in 1857.
 He was appointed Commander-in-Chief, Portsmouth in 1860.
+He was appointed a Knight Commander of the Order of the Bath (KCB) in 1861.
+He was promoted to admiral in 1863.

+Personal life

+In 1822 he married Jane Cochrane, daughter of Adm.
+Hon.
+Sir Alexander Cochrane (a son of the 8th Earl of Dundonald).
+Before her death in 1830, they were the parents of: